micaelahwalkerit/azure_virtualmachine/README.md

 <h1>Creating a Virtual Machine (Azure)</h1>
 This tutorial outlines how to create a Virtual Machine within Microsoft Azure. </br>
 </br>
 <i> What is a Virtual Machine? </i> A virtual machine is a computer created using software that runs inside your main physical computer.
 It’s like having a second, separate computer within your existing one, made possible by tools like Microsoft Azure.
 Each virtual machine works on its own, with its own system, programs, and files—just like a real computer.
-Using a virtual machine in Azure makes it easy to run different systems, save money on hardware, and safely test software in a secure environment (a.k.a "The Cloud).
+Using a virtual machine in Azure makes it easy to run different systems  (OS systems), save money on hardware, and safely test software in a secure environment (a.k.a "The Cloud).
 <br />